No script

 And in case you're wondering is Bucharest worth visiting? the short answer is - YES.
 For the long one - read our city guide on the many things to do in Bucharest and decide for yourself.

-16. A famous tourist attraction: Transfăgărășan Highway
+18. A famous tourist attraction: Transfăgărășan Highway

 The ultimate sightseeing – and driving – experience in Romania is a road trip on Transfăgărășan Highway - I know, a mouthful to pronounce! :)

-• Local tip: less famous but equally spectacular are Transalpina and Transbucegi roads - two other high-altitude driving roads that offer more than just a driving experience!
+• Local tip: Less famous but equally spectacular are Transalpina and Transbucegi roads - two other high-altitude driving roads that offer more than just a driving experience!

-17. Go out in Bucharest's Old Town
+19. Go out in Bucharest's Old Town

 The Sphinx is a mysterious natural rock formation located high up in Bucegi Mountains.
 It's accessible via cable car from the small town of Busteni or on our hiking tours.